HyperBDR/docs/src/userguide/poc/failback-agent-pre-settings.md

 ### Verification test procedure

-Log in to the Failback Host.
+Log in to the Takeover Host.

-#### The Failback Host is Linux
+#### The Takeover Host is Linux

-Ensure that the ssh command is running on the Failback Host
+Ensure that the ssh command is running on the Takeover Host

 #### The HyperBDR is accessed on port 10443